 The compact sizes of these unmounted thermal detectors makes them particularly suitable for integration into setups where space is constrained.
 Mechanical and electrical integration methods can be chosen based on the needs of the application, provided that adequate cooling is provided.
 The bottom layer of solderable copper is convenient for attaching these detectors to a heat sink, and the copper solder pads on the TD4X and TD10X facilitate making electrical connections.

 These mounted thermal detectors include a thermopile-based sensor mounted on either a PCB or aluminum plate.
 Each includes solder terminals for electrical connections and mechanical features for mounting the devices to a heat sink.
 Their compact size is a benefit for applications where space is limited.
 The TD2XP features a high-sensitivity sensor, and it is mounted on a PCB with through-contacts and ground layers.
-The TD4XP and TD10XP also feature high-sensitivity sensors, and they are mounted on metal-core PCBs that include thermistors.
+The TD4XP and TD10XP also feature high-sensitivity sensors, and they are mounted on metal-core PCBs.
+The TD2XP, TD4XP, and TD10XP all include thermistors.
 The high-power sensor used in the TD15A is compatible with incident optical powers up to 50 W, assuming an appropriate heat sink is used, and the aluminum mounting plate assists with thermal management.